 Some of the major components of neroli essential oil include linalool (28.5 percent), linalyl acetate (19.6 percent), nerolidol (9.1 percent), E-farnesol (9.1 percent), α-terpineol (4.9 percent) and limonene (4.6 percent).

 Neroli has been shown to be an effective and therapeutic choice for the management of pain and inflammation.
 Results of one study in the Journal of Natural Medicines suggest that neroli possesses biologically active constituents that have the ability to reduce acute inflammation and chronic inflammation even more so.
 It was also found that neroli essential oil has the ability to reduce central and peripheral sensitivity to pain.

 2. Reduces Stress & Improve Symptoms of Menopause

 The effects of inhaling neroli essential oil on menopausal symptoms, stress and estrogen in postmenopausal women were investigated in a 2014 study.
 Sixty-three healthy postmenopausal women were randomized to inhale 0.1 percent or 0.5 percent neroli oil, or almond oil (control), for five minutes twice daily for five days in the Korea University School of Nursing study.

 Compared with the control group, the two neroli oil groups showed significantly lower diastolic blood pressure as well as improvements in pulse rate, serum cortisol levels and estrogen concentrations.
 The findings indicate that inhalation of neroli essential oil helps relieve menopausal symptoms, increase sexual desire and reduce blood pressure in postmenopausal women.
-In general, neroli essential oil can be an effective intervention to reduce stress and improve the endocrine system.
-(3)

 3. Decreases Blood Pressure & Cortisol Levels